pirauvladislav/FastReportTools/README.md

 # FastReport Tools
 A Visual Studio extention for easily working with open source FastReport report generator.
-It can be used for generate FastReport Dictionary(.frd) from DataSest, Import FastReport Dictionary from a DataSet to an existing Report (.frx), Open Fast Report Community Edition Designer using Solution Explorer context menu.
+It can be used for generate FastReport Dictionary(.frd) from DataSets, Import FastReport Dictionary from a DataSet to an existing Report (.frx), Open Fast Report Community Edition Designer using Solution Explorer context menu.

 ### Generate FastReport Dictionary(.frd) from DataSet
 To generate FastReport Dictionaty from a DataSet go to Solution Explorer right clik on DataSet you want an select from context menu "Generate FastReport Dictionary"